 I provide music lessons online and in McMinnville, Oregon.
 Lessons are held year round, and students can start at any time, but openings for new students tend to be available in June, September and January.
 My teaching schedule fills up quickly, so if you are interested in lessons starting within the next 6 months, contact me for current availability and to get on my waiting list.

 Due to the pandemic I moved all of my teaching online in March 2020, and plan to continue offering online lessons.
 My hope is to gradually resume in-person lessons for interested students starting in May 2021.

 I think music is an integral part of life, and I believe that love and appreciation for music can be deepened by a good learning experience.
 The discipline and skills learned from the study of music can also help students excel in other areas of life.

-If you are interested in finding out more information or scheduling a trial lesson, please email me at music at valblahadotcom or contact me by phone at 971 237 7576.
+Please email me or contact me by phone at 971 237 7576.